ZombieNW/DeadSimpleCountServer/readme.md

 ![Language](https://badgen.net/badge/license/MIT/red) ![Language](https://badgen.net/badge/language/NodeJS/green)

-A counting api HEAVILY enspired by [CountAPI](https://countapi.xyz/)
+A counting API HEAVILY inspired by [CountAPI](https://countapi.xyz/)

 ## This is stupid.
-I agree, I wanted analytics on my site that was dead easy and not intrusive or slow, so I made this.
+I agree, I wanted analytics on my site that were dead easy and not intrusive or slow, so I made this.

 ## Example
 Fetching `http://url/count/namespace/key` will return a humble `{value: X}`, X being how many times that endpoint has been requested increased by 1.